-WHITL Blog just got caught up with Myrto Grigoroglou’s many recent publications, coming out of
+WHITL Blog just got caught up with Myrto Grigoroglou’s many recent publications, coming out of 3 streams of research foci in just as many languages!

 Speaking to Grigoroglou about her research these past few months, many incredible projects come to light.
-A more comprehensive list can be found linked below
+A more comprehensive list can be found linked below.

 Read along to discover the impressive work being done by the Assistant Professor and her team.